Theory of Operation

 5 SDSIO_CMD_PING Ping Server

-Each Command starts with a Header (4 Words) and optional data with variable length.
-Depending on the Command, the SDSIO Server replies with a Response that repeats the Header and delivers additional data.
+Each Command starts with a Header (4 Words = 16 bytes) followed by optional data of variable length.
+Depending on the Command, the SDSIO Server replies with a Response that includes a Header with the same ID as the Command and may contain additional data.

 SDSIO_CMD_OPEN

-The Command ID=1 SDSIO_CMD_OPEN opens an SDS data file on the Host computer.
-Mode defines read (value=0) or write (value=1) operation.
-Len of Name is the size of the string in bytes.
+The Command with ID = 1 (SDSIO_CMD_OPEN) opens an SDS data file on the host computer.
+Mode defines read (value = 0) or write (value = 1) operation.
+Len of Stream Name is the size of the string in bytes.

-SDS data filenames use the following file format: <name>.<file-index>.sds, where Name is the base file name of the SDS data file and <file-index> is a sequential number maintained by SDSIO Server (for details see section Filenames).
+SDS data file names use the following file format: <name>.<label>.sds, where <name> is the stream name used as base file name of the SDS data file and <label> is a user label or index depending on usage (for details see section Filenames).

-The Response ID=1 SDSIO_CMD_OPEN provides a Handle that is used to identify the file in subsequent commands.
+The Response with ID = 1 (SDSIO_CMD_OPEN) provides a Handle that is used to identify the file in subsequent Commands.

 | WORD | WORD | WORD | WORD *******|